 “La quieres?” she asked me.
 La referred to the room about the size of a closet going for 200€ a month.
 She was who would be my future roommate and she was asking me if I wanted to live in the spare room in her flat.
 I said “yes” in the moment because I was tired of being homeless.

 That moment was like a breath of fresh air.
 You see, I had just moved to Granada, Spain a week ago and the search for a flat was harder than I had anticipated.
 Since Granada is a university town, everyone was looking for a place in September.

 That first week of living in Spain was in a lot of ways the perfect welcome to the Expat life.
 It wasn’t easy, it involved crying in public but it was well worth it.

 Throughout that first year, I often thought about that closet of a room that I was living in.
 I remember thinking “yes, you live in a tiny room … but you live in SPAIN!”
 I would then smile and go about my day, reminding myself of how lucky I was.

 How I got here

-It honestly all started in 2015 when I first traveled to Spain.
+It honestly all started in 2015 when I first travelled to Spain.
 My old Spanish tutor had taught here, and he organized sort of a “school” trip.
-We made a circle around Spain visiting cities like Valencia, Sevilla and Barcelona over the span of two weeks.
+We made a circle around Spain visiting cities like Valencia, Sevilla, and Barcelona over the span of two weeks.
 After the trip was over, I knew I wanted to return.
 So I asked him how exactly he worked in Spain.
-I was curious because like me, he’s American.
+I was curious because, like me, he’s American.

 So I applied and got accepted.
-I was placed at a school near Granada in the Andalucía region.
+I was placed at a school teaching English in Spain near Granada in the Andalucía region.